Community and charity roles

 What is the impact of non-compliance?

-If you realise you have breached – or suspect that you might have breached – a requirement in this policy please tell AskCompliance as quickly as possible, so that the issue can be reported and redressed under the Bank’s Breach management policy.
+If you realise you have breached – or suspect that you might have breached – a requirement in this policy please tell AskCompliance as quickly as possible, so that the issue can be reported and redressed under the Bank’s Breach Management Policy.
 The Bank gives credit for you taking prompt responsibility for your mistakes.
-You should be aware that failing to discharge your responsibilities could lead to disciplinary or other action.
+You should be aware that failing to discharge your responsibilities could lead to disciplinary action or action taken under the Bank’s other formal processes.